Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 The L. E. Waterman company had been producing pens of red rippled hard rubber for a while when, in 1927, it introduced two new No 5 and No 7 “Ripple” models.
 Instead of describing nib tip shapes only with words that might have little meaning for the average purchaser, Waterman assigned “colors” to the six (later ten) nib styles for these models.

 So, if nibs have colors, maybe “Ripple” pens do, too.
 Yup.
-There were several colors of rippled hard rubber; these Ideal Nº 94 pens are in Ripple Olive and Ripple Bluegreen, respectively.
-The 94 surprised me by being a delight in the hand despite its somewhat greater-than-52-size girth.
-Both of these pens have flexible nibs that are wicked fun to write with.
+There were several colors of rippled hard rubber; these Ideal No 52 and No 94 pens are in Ripple-Rose, Ripple-Olive and Ripple-Bluegreen, respectively.
+The two 94s surprised me by being a delight in the hand despite their somewhat greater-than-52-size girth.
+All three of these pens have flexible nibs that are wicked fun to write with.

 |Convenience (Mostly) Wins Out Over Economy||Profile|